Home » Appetizer Recipes » Dairy Free Stuffed Mushrooms

 What do I do with the leftover stems of the mushrooms?

-Don't toss out those chopped mushroom stems!
+Don’t toss out those chopped mushroom stems!
 You can make a full recipe with them!
 Add a little oil to a skillet and saute them up for the best results.
-A tablespoon of olive oil in a skillet can cook the mushroom stems to a golden brown in a short amount of time.
+A tbsp of olive oil in a skillet can cook the mushroom stems to a golden brown in a short amount of time.

 You can then add shredded cheese, green onions, salt, black pepper, or other flavors to the cooked mushroom stems and then serve on top of a bed of rice or cauliflower rice.
 Cooked mushroom stems are great to add to an omelet as well!